rubyonracetracks/tutorial-rails-rubymn2/02-08-user_follow_buttons.md

   resources :relationships, only: [:create, :destroy]
 ```
 * Enter the command "rm app/helpers/relationships_helper.rb".
+* Enter the command "sh testc.sh".
+All tests should pass.
+(No, there is no need to define relationships_path.)
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.

 ### Integration Test